-Minimum distance 3' or 10' - depending on the square feet of the lot.
+Minimum distance of 3 to 10 feet - depending on the square footage of the lot.

-- If under 200 square feet - $20 (No U&O or inspection required-zoning certificate required)
+- If less than 200 square feet - $20 (No U&O or inspection required-zoning certificate is required)

-- Shed: Detached storage building.
-Not intended for the storage of motor vehicles such as automobiles, trucks, motor homes, etc.
+- Shed: Detached storage building, not intended for storage of motor vehicles such as automobiles, trucks, motor homes, etc.

-- Garage, Detached Private: structure intended to store or park 4 or less passenger motor vehicles.
+- Garage, detached private: structure intended to store or park four or fewer passenger motor vehicles.

-- Garage: May be located on the property in any location that complies with the local zoning restrictions for that property.
-Additionally, the Building Code requires that the structure be located at least 3 feet from any property (lot) line.
-When located closer than 3 feet, exterior walls must be designed and built with a 1-hour fire resistance rating.
+- Garage: May be on the property in any location that complies with the local zoning restrictions for that property.
+When located closer than 5 feet to any property line, the Building Code requires exterior walls of the structure be designed and built with a one-hour fire resistance rating.
 Floor construction must be noncombustible.